 OPM will process the request as soon as possible, but be prepared to wait several weeks for forms to arrive.
-All methods of notification to OPM will require the following information: full name of the deceased, date of birth, date of death, Social Security number, CSA (claim) number, and the name and address of the person to whom OPM should send claim forms
+All methods of notification to OPM will require the following information: full name of the deceased, date of birth, date of death, Social Security number, CSA (claim) number, and the name and address of the person to whom OPM should send claim forms.

 2) If annuity payments have been sent directly to a bank or other financial institution, promptly notify that institution of the annuitant's date of death.
-Ask that any payments received after the date of death be returned to the Treasury Department.
+Any payments received after the date of death will be reclaimed by the OPM.
 Return any uncashed annuity checks to the return address shown on the Treasury Department's envelope in which the check was delivered.